The Morija Guest House is

 Our next Introduction

-to Sesotho Language and Culture Weekend will take place at the end of January 2016.
+to Sesotho Language and Culture Weekend will take place from the 29th to the 31st of January 2016.
 Read all the details in the 'Special events' section.
 Contact Brigitte on firstname.lastname@example.org to register.

 WiFi is now available to guests (at a small cost).